virtool/virtool-website/content/docs/manual/tut_sample/index.md

     weight: 40
 ---

-# Uploading a FASTQ File
+# Upload a FASTQ File

 Go the _Samples_ view via the main navigation bar.